arvindr21/slush-angularfire/README.md

 > A slush generator to scaffold an Angular-Firebase App

 The Generated Angular Firebase app is based on [angularFire-seed](https://github.com/firebase/angularFire-seed).
 I have added jQuery, Bootstrap and Modernizr support.
 The app uses Gulp to perform basic tasks like connect server, live reload, csslinting & jslinting.
-The app is intergated with Karma, so you can execute unit tests as well as e2e tests.
+The app is intergated with Karma & Protractor, so you can execute unit tests as well as e2e tests.

-## TODOS
-- [ ] Upgrade E2E tests to Protractor

 ## Getting Started